mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1-Release-Notes.md

 * Service init script is missing after upgrade from 1.0 in RPM-based system.
 Can be fixed by reinstalling the package ('yum reinstall maxscale' or 'rpm -i --force /maxscale-1.1.rpm')

 * Binlog Router Plugin is compatible with MySQL 5.6 and MariaDB 5.5
-  Binlog Router Plugin compatibility with MariaDB 10 is aplha
+  Binlog Router Plugin compatibility with MariaDB 10 is alpha

 * LONGBLOG are currently not supported.

-* Galera Cluster variables, such us @@wsrep_node_name, are not resolved by the embedded MariaDB parser.
+* Galera Cluster variables, such as @@wsrep_node_name, are not resolved by the embedded MariaDB parser.

+* The Database Firewall filter does not support multi-statements.
+Using them will result in an error being sent to the client.

 ## Packaging